 6. Find the right location

 Based on budget and services to be offered, you can start from home or buy/lease commercial space.
 Be mindful that the place would need to meet laws and/or requirements related to zoning, fire, health, and safety.

 Once you have zeroed in on the facility, work on the interior, and convert it into a child-friendly zone.
 Get the necessary equipment, furniture, toys, games, books, and other supplies.

 Chart out the services offered (Childcare, pre-K curriculum, before and after school hours, pick up and drop off, meals, extra-curricular activities, etc.) and prices, time limits, and payment terms for each age group.
 You might also want to bundle some of these services for families and offer them at a consolidated rate.

 Some municipalities will want a copy of your Procedures Manual.
 Create policies related to hours, pick up and drop off, meals and nutrition, accident reporting, child abuse protocols, security, video camera set up and permissions, if applicable.
 Clearly outline procedures regarding emergencies (e.g. accident or illness), summer break, vacations, and permissions for child pickup.

 You will also need to create standards for the staff you are planning to hire – required experience, shifts, pay scales, minimum educational requirements, and criminal background checks.

 9. Get into marketing

 You can start marketing with low budget options initially.
 Request friends, family, and neighbors to spread the word.
 Explore the power of social media – create a Facebook page and reach out to relevant groups.
-Keep the outdoor marketing local and targeted to potential clients.
+Keep the marketing local and targeted to potential clients.
 After the initial enrollments, word of mouth and referrals can expand your client base.
 You might consider developing a website at a later stage.